Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 *Edited by: Hengl T., MacMillan R.A. and Leenaars J.G.B.*

-This chapter identifies and provides comprehensive definitions and descriptions for all of the soil properties (and classes) that are standardly predicted using PSM.
-We first discuss complexity of measuring and exchanging soil attributes, then focus on the key soil properties and classes of interest for global soil mapping.
-The purpose of this chapter is to serve as a reference to other chapters where the focus is put on generating soil maps, interpreting accuracy results and similar.
+This chapter identifies, and provides comprehensive definitions and descriptions for, a standardized set of soil properties (and classes) that are commonly predicted using PSM.
+We first discuss the complexity of measuring and standardizing (or harmonizing) soil attributes, then focus on the key soil properties and classes of interest for global soil mapping.
+The purpose of this chapter is to serve as a reference, and background, for other chapters where the focus is on generating soil maps, interpreting accuracy results and similar.

-The R tutorial on the end of the chaper reviews soil data classes and functions for R: how to organize and reformat soil data in R for spatial analysis, how to import soil data to R, how to export data and plot it in Google Earth.
+The R tutorial at the end of the chaper reviews soil data classes and functions for R. It illustrates how to organize and reformat soil data in R for spatial analysis, how to import soil data to R and how to export data and plot it in Google Earth.
 To learn more about the Global Soil Information Facilities (GSIF) package, visit the main [documentation page](http://gsif.r-forge.r-project.org/00Index.html).